3 Guitar Exercises for Stiff or Sensitive Hands

 What Actually Helps?
 Stability First Then Mobility

-Most “arthritis-friendly” routines start with aggressive stretching.
+Most “joint-friendly” routines start with aggressive stretching.
 But if your joints are not primed or unstable, that just makes things worse.

 The truth?